Irish issue in British politics: Balance of power

 From 1885 to 1915, the Irish Parliamentary Party led by Parnell frequently held the balance of power at Westminster between the Liberal and Conservative parties and used it to extract concessions for Ireland.
 The Conservative minority government of Lord Salisbury enacted the Purchase of Land (Ireland) Act 1885 ("Ashbourne Act") in return for the support of the Irish Parliamentary Party.

 Parnell's movement campaigned for "Home Rule," by which Ireland would govern itself in domestic affairs inside the United Kingdom, in contrast to O'Connell who wanted complete independence subject to a shared monarch and Crown.
 Two Home Rule Bills (1886 and 1893) were introduced by Liberal Prime Minister Ewart Gladstone, but neither became law, mainly due to opposition from the House of Lords.
 The issue divided Ireland, for a significant unionist minority (largely based in Ulster), opposed Home Rule, fearing that a Catholic-Nationalist parliament in Dublin would mean rule by Rome and a degradation of Protestantism.
 To them, it also portended economic stagnation by Catholic peasants who would discriminate against businessmen and would impose tariffs on industry, which was located mostly in Ulster.
 Joseph Hocking, for example, warned that "history teaches that Rome Rule means corruption, decadence, and ruin."
 The last phase of Gladstone's career was devoted to the Irish question.
 He sought repeatedly to pass a home rule bill but failed in 1886 and again in 1893.

+Liberal Party split

+In 1886, the ruling Liberal Party split over Gladstone's Home Rule proposals.

+Some Liberals believed that Gladstone's Home Rule bill would lead to eventual independence for Ireland and the dissolution of the United Kingdom of Great Britain and Ireland, a prospect which they could not accept.
+Seeing themselves as defenders of the Union, they called themselves "Liberal Unionists", although at this stage most of them did not think the split from their former colleagues would be permanent.
+In reality, they first supported then in time merged with the Conservative Party, to create the Conservative and Unionist Party.
+The Liberal Party, which had ruled Britain for generations, became in time a shadow of its former self.